gptbert/PathRAG/README.md

 ### Notes
 - Replace `data_file` with the document you want to index prior to querying.
 - `QueryParam(mode="hybrid")` combines semantic and graph retrieval; explore other modes in `operate.py`.
-- Swap `gpt_4o_mini_complete` for any callable that matches the expected LLM interface.
+- Swap `siliconflow_complete` for any callable that matches the expected LLM interface.

 ## Configuration
 Most tuning knobs live in `base.py` and `operate.py`.
 Key areas include: